FrancescoSaverioZuppichini/search-all/docs/BLOG.md

 )
 ```

 Here we are just iterating all the embedings file and adding all the stuff within each one of them.
-We can have a look at the data from activeloop dashboard
+We can have a look at the data from [activeloop dashboard](https:/app.activeloop.ai/zuppif/lexica-6k) - spoiler alert, it is quite cool

 ![alt](images/activeloop_dashboard.png)

 Cool!

-To run a query  with deeplake we can
+To run a query on deeplake we can

 ```python
 embedding = # getting the embeddings from ImageBind